meganr28/null-collision-volumes-cuda/README.md

 #### Unidirectional, Next-Event Estimation (NEE), and Uni + NEE MIS

 To verify that our null-scattering framework was working as expected, we followed similar lighting setups to the ones described in the paper.
+These images were taken after 20 samples.

 Our first setup involved a thin medium with a single large area light behind the volume.
 In this case, we see that the unidirectional sampling performs better because the light is larger and better aligned with the sample direction returned by the phase function, which has a high magnitude asymmetry factor `g`.
 Next event estimation does not perform well because the light is large and more samples will be taken in directions that do not contribute to the incoming radiance.
 By using MIS, we can efficiently handle this scene by combining the contributions of Unidirectional Sampling and Next Event Estimation.